 Without thorough testing there is no way to plan and prepare for safely washing a rug.
 In the event our test reveals a rug will “bleed” our craftsmen will make a determination as to the best way to clean the rug and we will convey our findings to the client.

 Once the pre-wash inspection and dye test is complete, the next step is a thorough vacuuming and dusting of the rug.
-Wool fibers under the microscope look like fish scales that can hide dirt, grit, pet dander, dust mites, soil and other contaminates.
+Wool fibers under the microscope look like fish scales that can hide dirt, grit, pet dander, dust mites, soil and other contaminants.

 A wool rug can hold POUNDS of soil in its fibers before beginning to look dirty.
-So prior flooding a rug with pounds of dirt, dander and other contaminates that can turn to mud, we thoroughly vacuum both sides of the rug and then use a specialized dusting machine.
+So prior flooding a rug with pounds of dirt, dander and other contaminants that can turn to mud, we thoroughly vacuum both sides of the rug and then use a specialized dusting machine.

-At the conclusion of the dusting process all spots are treated with specialty spotting solutions to help loosen them prior to the washing process.
+At the conclusion of the dusting process, all spots are treated with specialty spotting solutions to help loosen them prior to the washing process.

 Many of our clients have beloved pets that periodically wreak havoc on their fine area rugs.
 When this occurs, you can rest assured that we are well equipped to handle the issue.

-Treating pet contaminated rugs takes expertise, patience and the appropriate cleaning agents or enzymes to safely eliminate the pet issues while protecting the integrity of the rug.
+Treating pet contaminated rugs takes expertise, patience, and the appropriate cleaning agents or enzymes to safely eliminate the pet issues while protecting the integrity of the rug.
 When rugs have pet urine issues, our technicians will isolate the rug, apply live enzymes to the contaminated areas and allow the treatment to dwell for a minimum of 24 hours.
 This isolation process guarantees complete decontamination of any urine, feces and vomits and prepares the rug for the cleaning process.

 We can effectively treat most rugs for urine decontamination.
 If we feel a rug is beyond salvaging, we will tell you.
 To determine this, our Oriental rug care specialists will need to inspect the rug in person.

 In almost every instance clients rugs are bathed using the full submersion hand-wash process.
-We fill up a large rug bath with the appropriate cleaning solutions specific to your textile and both sides of the rug are washed using a horse hair brush.
+We fill up a large rug bath with the appropriate cleaning solutions specific to your textile and both sides of the rug are washed using a horsehair brush.
 This hands-on approach to cleaning allows our technicians the opportunity to “touch” every inch of your treasured heirloom while delivering personal attention and the deepest clean possible.

 The rug is washed using mild rug shampoo and cool water just like you would with your wool or cotton sweater.
-We avoid hot water, harsh detergents and high heat.
+We avoid hot water, harsh detergents, and high heat.